- Fits into your life

 - Shields warp easily in a steam steriliser

-We’ve named the Elvie Single Electric Breast Pump is the best premium model you can buy in our round up of the best breast pumps.
+We’ve named the Elvie Single Electric Breast Pump the best premium model you can buy in our round-up of the best breast pumps.

 The Elvie Single Electric Breast Pump is a hands-free, wearable breast pump.
 It’s small enough to fit neatly inside a normal bra – so there’s no need to buy a fancy, expensive pumping bra – and the discreet design means you can pump on the go, without anyone noticing.
 If you’re looking for a versatile breast pump that will allow you to express breastmilk quickly and easily whilst carrying on with your life, look no further.

-We asked mum Lisa Murphy-O’Reilly to put this breast pump to the test with her baby, Arlo, aged three months.
-She says she wouldn’t hesitate to recommend it.
+We asked mum Lisa Murphy-O’Reilly to put the Elvie Single Electric Breast Pump to the test with her baby, Arlo, aged three months.
+Her verdict?
+She wouldn’t hesitate to recommend it.
 “It’s completely changed expressing for me,” she says.
 “It means I can go out for the evening with friends without carrying a big bulky pump.
-I won’t end up hiding in the toilet expressing.”
+And won’t end up hiding in the toilet to express.”